daveshap/maragi_sensor_video/README.md

 ## Input

-* One or two cameras
+* One or two camera devices

 ## Output